Planning a Safari

 At the other end of the scale, we have customers that prioritise relaxation, good food and sunshine ahead of everything else, perhaps not even including a safari experience.
 Beach holidays are widely available along the east coast of Africa and within the Indian Ocean Islands, often booked in combination with a wildlife safari.
 However, there are many other ways to bring diversity to your trip, including self-drive exploration, cultural experiences, specialist activities, or simply visiting iconic destinations such as Victoria Falls or Cape Town.
 You will need to consider how busy / relaxed you wish your holiday to be, how much safari you wish to include and which ‘non-safari’ attractions/activities appeal to you (if any).
 If your principal reason for travelling to Africa is to see the wildlife, then we would recommend a minimum of a week on safari.

 Regardless of how long you choose to spend on safari, you will also need to consider whether you have any priorities in terms of safari activities or wildlife species.
 Specific interests and requirements (anything from horse-riding to wild flowers and botany) can make it easier to determine what you should do.
-Detailed information on the different activities available across Africa can be found on our ‘Safari Activities and Special Interest’ section accessed from our home page.
+Detailed information on the different activities available across Africa can be found on our ‘Safari Activities and Special Interest’ section.

 Whether you spend three days or three weeks on safari, you will need to consider what style and level of safari accommodation you would feel comfortable with and enjoy.
 Comfort levels vary from adventurous mobile tented camps to sophisticated luxury lodges, and whilst we would always encourage you to get as ‘close to nature’ as you feel comfortable with, everyone needs to enjoy their safari and sleep well at night!

 In addition to thinking about comfort levels, you may also wish to consider what style of safari property would suit you.
 Camps and lodges vary greatly in terms of overall quality, size, exclusivity, management style, atmosphere and ethos.
 How exclusive do you wish to be when game-viewing, how social do you wish to be at meal times and how important are aspects such as guiding, food and service?
-Please visit our ‘Accommodation on Safari’ section, off our home page, for detailed descriptions on all styles of safari accommodation.
+Please visit our ‘Accommodation on Safari’ section for detailed descriptions on all styles of safari accommodation.

 Africa is generally expensive and whilst you may not know exactly how much you are prepared to spend, it is crucial that you have a rough idea of what is, or isn’t, possible.
 A very approximate price range for a two week safari, including economy flights from the UK, is between £3,500 and £10,000 per person.
 Shorter safari holidays or ‘non-safari’ holidays can cost less.
 We appreciate budgets can change, just as interests and requirements develop, but in order to give relevant advice and make appropriate suggestions, we definitely need to have a rough idea of what you are happy to spend.